-Readers are required to meet (with the adviser present) when the decision on an Addendum is anything other than a "pass" by all three readers.
+Readers are required to meet (with the adviser present) when the decision on an Addendum is anything other than a "PASS" by all three readers.
 This meeting should take place within two weeks after the submission of the Addendum by the student.
-Upon favorable review of the Addendum by each of the readers, either individually or as a committee, the adviser must complete the "Comprehensive Paper - Final Approval Form" and forward it to the PhD Assistant to be placed in the student's file.
+Upon favorable review of the addendum, by each of the readers, either individually or as a committee, the adviser should complete the "Comprehensive Paper - Final Approval Form" and forward it to the Ph.D.
+Assistant to be placed in the student's file.
 The student cannot proceed to the dissertation phase until final approval is received from the committee.

 - 6. In the event the paper is not accepted, the student will be allowed to choose another topic and proceed through the examination (paper and oral) a second time.
-A student is allowed only two opportunities to submit a paper and complete an oral examination satisfactorily before being terminated from the PhD Program. - 7.
-The final and approved comprehensive paper and/or Addendum should be submitted to the PhD Program Assistant within one academic quarter following completion of the Comprehensive Requirement.
+A student is allowed only two opportunities to submit a paper and complete an oral examination satisfactorily before being terminated from the Ph.D.
+Program. - 7.
+The final and approved Comprehensive paper and/or Addendum should be submitted to the Ph.D.
+Program Assistant within one academic quarter following completion of the Comprehensive Requirement.